Angels Flight (novel): TV adaptation

 The events of Angels Flight were adapted as the main plotline in the fourth season of the Amazon Studios show Bosch.
 The collateral victim to Elias's murder is changed from a housekeeper to Landon Johnson, the funicular's operator.
 The mystery of who really killed Stacey Kincaid is reduced to a single line of dialogue as Bosch and Chandler are interviewing Harris.
 Elias's mistress Carla Emtremkin is split into two separate characters, with her role as Elias's mistress going to his jury consultant Pamela Duncan, while her role as the special master is given to Honey Chandler.
 Chastain is also split into two separate Internal Affairs detectives, Amy Snyder (returning from season 3) and Gabrielle Lincoln, with the rest of the task force being filled out by Robertson and Pierce.
 Sheehan is not killed, as Bosch's task force is able to bring him in, and he is later released after it is proven that he was framed.
 As Irving is not an obstructive bureaucrat in the show, he does not make any attempt to throw his detectives under the bus, with him instead maneuvering to damage Mayor Hector Ramos's reputation after Ramos declares he is going to be siding with the protestors demonstrating outside Hollywood Station, and also co-opting the protestors' lead activist offering her a job on the police oversight board, compromising her in the eyes of the other protestors when they see her talking to Irving.

 Most significantly, the motive for Elias's murder has changed, as it's revealed that Elias was part of a scheme with Lincoln and Police Commission president Bradley Walker where he would file police brutality lawsuits off inside information given to him from Lincoln via Walker, and then he and Walker would split the money from the settlements, Walker using it to fund his real estate projects.
-The deal when Elias decided he wanted to take Harris's case to trial rather than settle out of court, after he saw a hidden camera video of Sheehan and Terry Drake torturing Harris.
+The deal ended when Elias decided he wanted to take Harris's case to trial rather than settle out of court, after he saw a hidden camera video of Sheehan and Terry Drake torturing Harris.
 Elias would have named Walker as the source of the video at trial, and this was what prompted Walker to murder him.
 Walker's alibi is that he was at a fundraiser at the Biltmore Hotel, something Bosch can testify to as he was at the fundraiser following Walker, who he suspects was responsible for the death of his mother in 1979 and the arson murder in season 3 of the detective who investigated that murder.
 To incriminate Walker, Bosch tricks him into revealing where he hid the gun he used to kill Johnson and Elias, with the gun linking him to the murders as Pierce is able to recover the bullet that killed Johnson.